 What he’s referring to here is the fact that many people claim that their diet is the best to extend lifespan, but where is their super long-lived mouse?

-Roy Walford goes into the science and also gives some practical tips on how to practice calorie restriction safely.
+Roy Walford goes into all of the science behind CR and also gives some practical tips on how to practice calorie restriction in a safe way.

 “The Longevity Diet” by Brian M Delaney and Lisa Walford

 This book keeps it simple.
 It’s a pretty short read that you can get through in the afternoon, but it gives a great overview of the science in humans and also how to start CR, what to test for before you begin the diet, and some testimonials from those who’ve done the diet long term.

 It’s a great book to complement “Beyond the 120 Year Diet” because it doesn’t go too much into the science and history of CR, but has a very specific goal: to get the person to practice CR in a safe way, and also explain in more simple terms.
 It gives you steps to follow to begin the diet and so you can make changes and get started almost right away.